-During his tenure as provost, DesRoches has led the university’s academic, research, scholarly and creative activities through the challenges posed by the COVID-19 pandemic, including the sudden suspension of classroom instruction and Rice’s successful conversion to remote learning.
-In addition, he has dramatically increased the university’s research awards, launched several new centers and institutes, and forged new partnerships and programs with institutions and organizations in the Houston area, including institutions and organizations in the Texas Medical Center.
+During his tenure as provost, DesRoches led the university’s academic, research, scholarly and creative activities through the challenges posed by the COVID-19 pandemic, including the sudden suspension of classroom instruction and Rice’s successful conversion to remote learning.
+In addition, he dramatically increased the university’s research awards, launched several new centers and institutes, and forged new partnerships and programs with institutions and organizations in the Houston area, including the Texas Medical Center.

-Under his leadership, several new majors and professional master’s programs have been launched, including a new undergraduate business major.
-DesRoches has made diversity, equity and inclusion a priority and established the Office of Diversity, Equity and Inclusion, which has been instrumental in dramatically increasing the diversity of Rice’s faculty and graduate student population.
-He also is leading the first major expansion of the undergraduate body in over a decade.
+Under his leadership, several new majors and professional master’s programs were launched, including a new undergraduate business major.
+Several new online programs were created during his time as provost as well, including the online degrees in the Jones Graduate School of Business and several online master’s degrees in the School of Engineering.
+During his time as provost, DesRoches made diversity, equity and inclusion a priority, establishing the Office of Diversity, Equity and Inclusion, which has been instrumental in dramatically increasing the diversity of Rice’s faculty and graduate student population.
+He also began leading the first major expansion of the undergraduate body in over a decade.

-DesRoches has been at Rice since 2017, when he accepted the post as the William and Stephanie Sick Dean of Engineering at the George R. Brown School of Engineering.
+DesRoches' tenure at Rice began in 2017, when he accepted the post as the William and Stephanie Sick Dean of Engineering at the George R. Brown School of Engineering.
 As the leader of Rice’s engineering school, he was in charge of nine departments, 137 faculty and 2,500 students.
 During his time as dean, the school dramatically increased in size, stature and department rankings.
 It also saw a significant growth in research programs.
-Several key interdisciplinary initiatives were launched during DesRoches’ time as dean, some of which were in the areas of neuroengineering, synthetic biology and data science.
-He also led the establishment of the first of its kind collaborative research center in India with IIT-Kanpur.
+Several key interdisciplinary initiatives were launched during DesRoches’ time as dean, some of which were neuroengineering, synthetic biology and data science.
+He also led the establishment of the a collaborative research center in India with IIT-Kanpur, the first of its kind.

 DesRoches’ primary research interests are in the design of resilient infrastructure systems under extreme loads and the application of smart materials.
 His research is highly interdisciplinary and spans micro- to macro-scales.
 He has published approximately 300 articles and delivered more than 100 presentations in over 30 different countries.
 He also has mentored more than 30 doctoral students, many of whom hold faculty positions at top universities around the world.